develprr/metamatic-framework/README.md

 ### Retrieving Data from Stores

-When you want to retrieve an entire store from the Metamatic state manager, just simply use **getStore** function:
+When you want to retrieve an entire store from the Metamatic™ state manager, just simply use **getStore** function:

 ```js
 import {getStore} from 'metamatic';